awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/TopicsAndQueues/README.md

 Alternatively, you can run the example from within your IDE.

-Running this example requires AWS Identity and Access Management (IAM) permissions for both SNS and SQS.
+Running this example requires AWS Identity and Access Management (IAM) permissions for both Amazon SNS and Amazon SQS.

 ## Additional resources